cloudmesh-community/book/chapters/faas/openfaas.md

 ## OpenFaaS Function with Python

-This section illustrates how to create a simple Pythnon function with OpenFaaS.
+This section illustrates how to create a simple Python function with OpenFaaS.

 Following are the the steps involved in creating and deploying a function with OpenFaaS
 * Install OpenFaas